Today, we are all obsessed with the experience of the customer. However, few seem to care about employee experience. This makes no sense whatsoever.

 Map Employee Experience Journey

 Now, after the research has been done and personas have been created, it’s time to put everything on a map.
 The way you map an employee experience journey is the following:

 1 - Define the stages.
-If we talk a new employee onboarding, there will be stages like awareness, research, first contact and phone screening, job interview, hiring process, the first day, the list goes on.
-It is very likely that some stages will have multiple sub-stages (especially hiring process and job interview).
+If we talk about a new employee onboarding, there will be stages like awareness, research, first contact and phone screening, job interview, hiring process, the first day, the list goes on.
+It is very likely that some stages will have multiple sub-stages (especially the hiring process and job interview).

 2 - Map it out.
 For each stage, you defined write down the goals of the employee persona as well as their expectations.
 Then add your company’s goals.
 For a better dive into the context, you can describe the process the employee persona goes through at each stage.

 Feel free to add anything that can benefit you in the search for employee experience insights.
 If you feel like adding some quotes from real employees - it's great.
 Want to add a photo of the workplace for a new employee - go ahead!
 In fact, if you're mapping employee experience in our journey mapping tool, there are around 20 custom sections that will help you capture all the details you might possibly want to have in your map!

 3 - Find flaws and come up with solutions.
 Once you see the whole picture, you can start looking for roadblocks that prevent employees from getting the best onboarding experience.

 And once roadblocks are identified, you can come up with ideas and solutions.
 In the end, you will have a map that looks somewhat like this: